 Accountability is a big challenge in the advertising industry.
-There have been numerous negative stories about the big digital media owners and whether viewership figures of their adverts are trustworthy, and whether content is being played in places that are appropriate or could cause reputational risk.
+There have been numerous negative stories about the big digital media owners and whether viewership figures of their adverts are trustworthy, and whether the content is being played in places that are appropriate or could cause reputational risk.
 Out-of-Home campaign delivery is relatively easy to prove when classic paper-based posters are displayed for a number of weeks, pictures can be taken of the posters and customers can easily see their adverts.
-But the industry has gone through a rapid digitisation of its products and now many markets are nearing 50% revenue from digital.
+But the industry has gone through rapid digitisation of its products and now many markets are nearing 50% revenue from digital.
 But being accountable and proving digital campaign delivery is a very different challenge to classic posters.

 The Riverflex team lead the definition, design and rollout of a new Campaign Performance solution.
 This provides both summary and granular information on how digital advertising campaigns are performing on a near real-time basis to:

-- Internal teams such as campaign planners who will adjust campaigns in-flight to ensure they meet their objectives, and operations staff who address problems with screens.
+- Internal teams such as campaign planners who will adjust campaigns in-flight to ensure they meet their objectives, and operations staff who address problems with screens

 - External stakeholders such as advertisers and agencies who need proof that their advertising campaigns have delivered